 Interested going deeper?

-Check out the Lifetime Cashflow Academy, where I cover these things in much greater detail.
+Check out my podcast Lifetime Cashflow Through Real Estate Investing, where I cover these things in much greater detail.